Search

 Background Image

-Home Projects that Don't Require a Permit
+Explore Home Projects That Don't Require a Permit

 Here are common home improvement or repair projects that typically do not require a building permit, though it's always smart to check with your local building department since rules vary by location: